LasLabs/docker-alpine-samba-dc/README.md

 docker pull laslabs/alpine-samba-dc:latest
 ```

-Now, start the image with the correct environmentvariables for initial
+Now, start the image with the correct environment variables for initial
 configuration:

 * Note that we're persisting the samba volume to a local directory named